Bed Wetter

 “People in your situation think they need to hold tight and strengthen their muscles.
 These muscles are stuck in a fight or flight mode.
 What is going to help you not leak is to relax, breathe and heal.”

 That is what I needed to hear.
 Over and over again I need to hear these words: “relax, breathe and heal.”
-As I relax and embrace my scars and my secrets, I also wish I had a time machine.
+As I relax and embrace my scars and my secrets, I wish I had a time machine.
 I wish I could go back and tell little, freckle-faced me,

 “Bethy, it is going to be ok.
 Relax, breathe.
 Your bed wetting days will pass.
 You will heal.”

-Honestly, I wish anyone would have said,
+Honestly, I wish literally anyone would have said,

 “Hey Bethy, it is ok to wet the bed.
 Wetting the bed is normal and what some kids do.”